kaan-celik/MultipleDB.API/README.md

 ## Injections:

 The one is MongoDB settings.
-It inserted to servers side as singleton injection.
+It has inserted to servers side as singleton injection.
 The other one is PostgresContext added as singleton injection.
 Their settings are gathered from config file of api.
 And using in constructor of the determined controllers.